Application requirements

 Admission Review and Decision

-The final admission decision is made by the Dean of the Faculty, based on the recommendation of the Admission Commission for foreign studies.
-If the number of qualified candidates exceeds the available spots, the Admission Commission selects those who best meet the programme’s requirements.
-Please note that meeting the entry requirements does not guarantee admission.
+If the number of qualified applicants exceeds the available spots, the Admission Commission selects those who best meet the programme’s requirements.
+Meeting the entry requirements does not guarantee admission.

 Admission Criteria Exemption